 Moreover, zebrafish as a disease model is in its early developmental stages.
 During the last decade, this model organism has mainly been used to establish a link with highly penetrant mutations caused either by loss of function or by knockdown of a gene’s transcript.

 Like C. elegans and Drosophila, zebrafish has been gaining traction as a model organism for drug testing.
-ZeClinics uses zebrafish for safety and efficacy screenings of novel chemical molecules.
-Early in 2016, Evotek added the zebrafish screening operations of Summit Corporation plc to its high-quality drug discovery platform portfolio.
+Zebrafish have been used for safety and efficacy screenings of novel chemical molecules and drug discovery.

 - Cardiovascular diseases

 Cardiovascular diseases are the leading global cause of death (World Health Organization Fact Sheet N°310, 2014).
 Currently, we only know the causative mutations for about 50% of the cases of cardiac disorders.
 Despite knowing that mutations in so many different muscle-specific proteins result in cardiac disease, the exact molecular mechanisms by which these mutations result in clinical heart failure in unknown.

 Recently, the use of small, organisms with well understood architecture that allow easy access to cardiac or heart-like structures as allowed researchers to gain insight into of the genetic and molecular mechanisms underlying cardiovascular diseases.